IlikeChickenCurry/OVN_Gateway_autodeploy/README.md

 ./OVN_gateway.sh upgrade
 ```

-To perform an upgrade to the latest OVN docker image (this is automatic, it uses the config file created when installing/reinstalling).
+To perform an upgrade to the latest OVN docker image (this is automatic, it uses the config file created when installing/reinstalling, it contains your IP and BPIKEY).

 ## Testing (Linux CLI)